Website Builder Architecture

 GET /content/posts/public/:churchId | Published posts, filterable by ?category=&tag=, paginated |

-GET /content/posts/public/:churchId/slug/:slug | One post's metadata |
+GET /content/posts/public/:churchId/slug/:slug | One published post |

 Members-only pages